juliejonak/Algorithms-I-Notes/Day3.md

 <br>

-We should also consider, what about case when n=0:
+We should also consider, what about the case when `n=0`:

 <br>